Varying-Vagrant-Vagrants/VVV/docs/en-US/troubleshooting.md

 The default memory allotment for the VVV virtual machine is 1024MB.
 If you would like to raise or lower this value to better match your system requirements, a [guide to changing memory size](https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Customising-your-Vagrant's-attributes-and-parameters) is in the wiki.

 Since version 1.2.0, VVV has used a 64bit version of Ubuntu.
 Some older CPUs (such as the popular *Intel Core 2 Duo* series) do not support this.
 Changing the line `config.vm.box = "ubuntu/trusty64"` to `"ubuntu/trusty32"` in the `Vagrantfile` before `vagrant up` will provision a 32bit version of Ubuntu that will work on older hardware.

+## Backups

+In the event that you're stuck or at a loss, VVV tries to generate database backups at `VVV/database/backups/*.sql`, with a file for each database.

+This coupled with the uploads in the file system should allow the VVV environment to be recreated from a clean slate.